 What we loved the most about the city is its bike culture.
 Copenhageners love to bike so much so that the bicycle has muscled its way into their language.
 Danish historian Finn Wodschow says that there are more references to the bicycle in Danish literature, music, and film than in any other country.
 Copenhagenize quotes some bicycle-related expressions that have embedded themselves even deeper in the Danish linguistic culture viz.
 Kæden er hoppede af: The chain fell off is used when something goes wrong.

 Copenhagen Travel Tips

 - Explore the city at your own pace.
 Wander.
 Stroll down any street or attraction that pleases you.
 We divided the Copenhagen city in neighborhoods to be explored based on the number of days on hand and walked around the city ambling into shops, cafes, churches, museums, and streets.
-We entered only those attractions that pleased kids or just took a sneak peek of places that were free with Copenhagen Card.
+We entered only those attractions that pleased kids or just took a sneak peek of places that were free with the Copenhagen Card.
 It’s better not to buy tickets to places that fail to tickle children.

 - I highly recommend buying a Copenhagen Card.
 You’ll save a lot of time, energy and money.

 - Make sure to check the opening hours of the attractions you want to visit as they vary according to the season.

 - Credit cards are accepted everywhere.
 Practically, you can do without cash.
 Though, I’d suggest having some Danish Kroner (DKK) ready in case you need.
 Euros ain’t widely accepted.